 Don’t Feel Pressured

-Go into flash travel sale sites with the mindset that you are just window shopping and not ready to purchase yet.
-This helps reduce the chance that you will feel pressured into buying the first package for your preferred destination pop up.
+Go into flash travel sale sites with the mindset that you are just window shopping.
+Tell yourself you are not ready to purchase yet.
+This helps reduce the pressure of buying asap.
+No pressure to buy the first package you see.

 Hard as it is, ignore the timers, warnings that there are only so many seats left and headlines like, “This will never be offered again!”
 Just like a department store or online store, there will always be more sales and discounts.